port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 - Platform engineers will be able to define powerful actions that developers can use within controlled permission boundaries.
 - Developers will be able to easily create and track cloud resources from Port.
-- R&D managers will get a bird's-eye-view of the cloud resources in the organization.

 ### Add a URL to your new resource's definition